Note: Spellings are as they appear in the

 Ostrom, Margaret M. |

-DIED - On Monday, the 24th June, in
+DIED - On Monday,

-the township of Sidney, of Hydrophobia, Miss Margaret M. Ostrom, 12 years, 5
+the 24th June, in the township of Sidney, of Hydrophobia, Miss Margaret M. Ostrom, 12 years, 5 months, and 16 days.
+The deceased was

-on or about the 14th May, but did not exhibit any symptoms of madness till
+bitten by a mad dog on or about the 14th May, but did not exhibit any

-Thursday the 20th June, when she became deranged, and would attempt to snap
+symptoms of madness till Thursday the 20th June, when she became deranged,

-at almost every thing that fell in her way, especially when water was
+that fell in her way, especially when water was presented to her.
+During the time she was seized with

-this world of sorrow and woe.
-She
+sorrow and woe.
+She wished that her

-wished that her case might be published to the world.
-The day preceding her death, the writer of
+case might be published to the world.

-this short sketch saw her, and he never beheld such a sight.
-He believes that a pamphlet describing her
+and he never beheld such a sight.
+He

-requested by her afflicted relatives to insert this short obituary in their
+insert this short obituary in their respective papers. |

 July